temporalio/proposals/node/cancellation-v2.md

 ## Issues with the current design

 1. The concept of scopes is an additional term users need to learn which is foreign to JS developers
-2. With the current design there's no way to share or transfer promises between scopes.
+2. With the current design there's no way to share or transfer promises between scopes

    1. In this example the Workflow cannot be cancelled and will be stuck forever: